agraef/raptor7/README.md

 The loop files themselves are just Lua tables, so you can also edit them in any text editor if needed, as long as you keep the Lua table syntax intact.
 Besides the actual note data, Raptor also records meter (including division) and tempo information in the loop file (you can find these at the end of the table).
 The meter and tempo will be restored when a loop file is loaded.

+### MIDI Pass-Through

+Raptor is an arpeggiator at its heart, so its primary purpose is to process MIDI note data.
+By default, other kinds of MIDI voice messages are simply passed through to the output.
+This includes CC (control change) data, unless it has been mapped to some Raptor parameter using the MIDI learn facility discussed below.
+Thus, by default any non-system messages (control change, program change, pitch bend, polyphonic aftertouch, and channel pressure) will be passed on to your synthesizer using the output channel set in the panel, and will affect sound synthesis according to the specifications of the device that you're using.
+Most hardware and software synthesizers should be able to process at least pitch bends, modulation (vibrato), volume, balance, and panning, for which many MIDI keyboards offer controls such as wheels, touch strips, knobs, and/or faders, which should all work fine with Raptor.

 ### MIDI Learn

 Raptor has a lot of parameters which you might want to work with during live performances.
 Fortunately, it's possible to map most of these using the built-in MIDI learn facility.
 You can assign MIDI control changes and note messages to any of the controls in the panel, as well as some of the controls in the time and looper subpatches, as follows: